Nsustain/nsustain.com/README.md

 such that users stay on our website as long as possible.
 No, we don't want you to
-spend all of your time on Nsustain.
+spend all day on Nsustain.
 Go help the environment, write codes, or whatever your heart desires.